 Having the perfect tan on your wedding day isn’t a priority for everyone.
 But if you want to make sure your skin glows and radiates in your wedding photos, consider self-tanning before your big day.
 And no, you don’t need a wedding spray tan or need to look up at-home spray tan tips.
 Instead, self-tanning products are a great way to get that natural glow you’re looking for.
 Self-tanning products can be great for a wedding because:

-They’re affordable.
-In terms of being budget-friendly, you won’t find a tanning option that’s easier on your wallet than self-tanning products.
+In terms of being budget-friendly, you won’t find a sunless tanning option that’s easier on your wallet than self-tanning products.

-They come in a wide variety of shades and product types.
-Self-tanning products come in every shade (from a subtle glow to full-on bronzed) and product type (including foams, lotions, and liquids) you can imagine.
-So whatever kind of tan (and tanning experience) you’re looking for, there’s a product out there that can make it happen.
+Self-tanning products now come in every shade (from a subtle glow to a full-on bronzed to match your skin tone) and product type (including foams, lotions, and liquids) you can think of.

 A body exfoliant